By Carlito Rovira

-On the evening of Sept.
-23, 1868, about 800 hundred insurgents on foot and horseback stormed the city of Lares.
-The army of freedom fighters entered the city, and as the sounds of shouts and gunfire were heard, the day laborers of the city stopped working while African slaves staged a revolt that weakened the defenses of the Spanish garrison.
+At about 2 AM on September 23, 1868, 900 hundred insurgents on foot and horseback stormed the city of Lares.
+The army of freedom fighters entered the city, and as the sounds of shouts and gunfire were heard, the city awakened, crowds of people poured onto the streets, and the African slaves staged a revolt.
+The people were emboldened to fight which weakened the ability of the Spanish military forces to maintain control.

 The principal demands of the revolutionaries were the abolition of chattel slavery, an end to the “libreta” (notebook) system and the independence of Puerto Rico.
 They called for the right to bear arms, the right to determine taxes and freedom of speech and of the press.

 The Spanish prisoners were then paraded and displayed for all to view as trophies of war.
-Colonial officials who were guilty of crimes against the people were dealt with.
+Colonial officials guilty of heinous crimes against the people were dealt with accordingly.
 What was unimaginable at one time—defeating by force an oppressor that projected itself as invincible—was now a reality.

-The people rejoiced at the power they now had over their oppressors while celebrating their new freedom.
+The people rejoiced at the power they now had over their oppressors.
 With jubilant emotions the revolutionaries held their weapons in the air as crowds gathered at the town plaza in the center of the city.
-The Spanish flag, a dreaded symbol of tyranny, was lowered, stepped on and burned.
-In its place, the flag of the newly proclaimed Puerto Rican republic was raised on a pole at the municipal building.
+The Spanish flag, the despised symbol of tyranny, was lowered, stepped on and burned.
+In its place, the flag of the newly proclaimed Puerto Rican republic (shown below) was raised on a pole at the municipal building.

 The revolutionaries’ plans were to capture Lares, then attack the surrounding cities where other groups of revolutionaries awaited instructions.
 Lares was chosen for the initial attack because of what was believed to be a strategically advantageous location for a starting point, in the mountainous region.